How to Clean a Hacked Joomla! Site

 So I’ve also broken down the webinar into three sections.
 The first is to actually identify that your website has been compromised.
 You would be surprised with the number of people that have no idea that they’re websites were hacked.
 I’ve seen hacks go undetected for several years without the web master even knowing.
 The second section is going to be how to actually find an remove the malicious code from your site.
 And the third section is going to be what to do after a hack because that’s arguably the most important part of all three.

 Let’s get started!
 How can you tell if your website was actually compromised.
-The most common thing that we see is that your website has been blacklisted by google or other search engines or it’s been blacklisted by anti-virus vendors like Norton or Malware Bites and we maintain our own blacklist also.
-So if you want to check to see if your website is blacklisted, just mosey on down to virustotal.com, type in your web domain name, and then just press enter and it will go ahead and check your website against a whole bunch of different blacklists.
-Sometimes websites will be labeled ass suspicious or malicious but if your website is on a blacklist or more than on blacklist, that’s a definite sign that something’s going wrong with your site.
+The most common thing that we see is that your website has been blocklisted by google or other search engines or it’s been blocklisted by anti-virus vendors like Norton or Malware Bites and we maintain our own blocklist also.
+So if you want to check to see if your website is blocklisted, just mosey on down to virustotal.com, type in your web domain name, and then just press enter and it will go ahead and check your website against a whole bunch of different blocklists.
+Sometimes websites will be labeled ass suspicious or malicious but if your website is on a blocklist or more than on blocklist, that’s a definite sign that something’s going wrong with your site.